Gaopeng-Bai/OCR_RT_monitor/README.md

 ## Usage

-1. Run on single operation.
+ Run on single operation.

     ```
     python OCR_mian.py
     ```

+### 1. Video Resource

+* The default video stream comes from the local camera.